AllenInstitute/octoDAC/README.md

+## Updates 12/11/2020:
+- Board v2.1, contributed by Filipe Carvalho.
+Improved signal-to-noise on outputs - 1.7 mV down from 16 mV.
+- Sketch for a Metro M4 base board.
+Output of 100,000 samples/sec with memory for 20,000 waypoints.
+- Driver code is Python3-compatible.

 ## octoDAC 8-channel analog output Arduino shield

 A cheap USB-programmable analog output is great for setting intensities, power levels, or general analog signalling in many experimental contexts.
 There are lots of solutions when you want one or two of these on your microcontroller.
 But, for example, if you want to trim the output of all of the lasers in your launch then you need 4-6 analog outputs.
 There are many fewer examples for how to do this at low cost and with straightforward programming.